Bell not happy about being pulled in Jets' scrimmage - WHIZ News

-Well, an apparently unhappy Bell took to social media shortly after Gase’s video news conference and declared he’s totally fine.
+Well, an apparently unhappy Bell took to social media shortly after the coach’s video call and declared he’s totally fine.

 “Ain’t nothin wrong with my hamstrings,” Bell insisted on Twitter.